skadio/skadio.github.io/_pages/about.md

 My [algorithmic research](https://skadio.github.io/publications/) is at the intersection of Artificial Intelligence and Discrete Optimization, while my [practical interests](https://skadio.github.io/software/) are in building robust, scalable, data-driven products that address business-critical problems.

-[Teaching](https://skadio.github.io/teaching/) and learning from students are integral parts of my work, see, e.g., [course evaluations](https://github.com/skadio/skadio.github.io/blob/master/files/Student_Evaluations.pdf).
-I frequently participate in the [programme committee](https://skadio.github.io/service/) of AAAI, IJCAI, ECAI, and similar research organizations.
+In parallel to my industry role, I frequently participate in the [programme committee](https://skadio.github.io/service/) of AAAI, IJCAI, ECAI, and similar research organizations.
+Also, [teaching](https://skadio.github.io/teaching/) and learning from students are integral parts of my work, see, e.g., [course evaluations](https://github.com/skadio/skadio.github.io/blob/master/files/Student_Evaluations.pdf).

 ## Background